mike-north/ember-octane-workshop/notes/15-fowarding-routes-simulating-api-responses.md

 ## Forwarding Routes

-For forwarding a user to a different route, other than the one that was attempted initially, we will use the [beforeModel](https://www.emberjs.com/api/ember/release/classes/Route/methods/transitionTo?anchor=beforeModel) hook, which is a good place to intercept requests, since it gets executed before the route fetches the data that UI needs.
+For forwarding a user to a different route, other than the one that was attempted initially, we will use the [beforeModel](https://www.emberjs.com/api/ember/release/classes/Route/methods/transitionTo?anchor=beforeModel) hook, which is a good place to intercept requests, since it gets executed before the route fetches the data that the UI needs.

 And for the actual forwarding of a route to a different route, we will use the [transitionTo](https://api.emberjs.com/ember/release/classes/Route/methods/transitionTo?anchor=transitionTo) method, that is available on all routes.

 Based on whether a user is logged in or not, a user trying to visit the main `index` route of the application, should be forwarded accordingly, to different routes.
-That is, logged in users should get forwarded to `teams` route, and users who are not logged in, should get forwarded to the `login` route.
+That is, logged in users should get forwarded to the `teams` route, and users who are not logged in, should get forwarded to the `login` route.

 _Index routes are child routes that will be displayed first by default, when a user visits any route.
 You can [read more about index routes](https://guides.emberjs.com/release/routing/defining-your-routes/#toc_index-routes) in emberjs from the [emberjs guides website](https://guides.emberjs.com)_.